eaobrego/eaobrego/README.md

-- 👋 Hi, I’m Erick Andrés Obregón Fonseca
+- 👋 Hi, I’m Erick Andrés Obregón Fonseca.
-- 👀 I’m interested in SoC Design and Verification
+- 👀 I’m interested in IP Logic Design and Verification Engineer.
-- 🌱 I’m currently learning Hardware Design/Verification, High-Level Synthesis, and Artificial Intelligence
+- 🌱 I’m currently learning Hardware Design/Verification, High-Level Synthesis, and Machine Learning.

 <!---
 eaobrego/eaobrego is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.